Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 • Tools like MCP, external services, or scripts change between environments.

-3. Evolving context
+3. Evolutionary context

 WI6MdjTzKZkCo9zz8OAIOWbmgXsNiLCv3V6m3Alj.gif